Same-day or next-day? Transparent time-dependent shipment pricing for e-fulfillment

+Let $t \in \mathbb{N}_0$ and $l=\lfloor t/T\rfloor$.
+We denote by $X^h_t$ the \emph{high-urgency order backlog} at time $t$, i.e., the number of unprocessed orders at time $t$ that are due by the next deadline after $t$, i.e., at time $(l+1)T$, or that are already too late.
+Further, $X^\Sigma_t$ denotes the \emph{total order backlog} at time $t$, i.e., the total of unprocessed orders at time $t$.

-The processing capacity $B_t \sim B$ provided for order fulfillment at time $t$ is initially used to process the orders $X^C_t$ and the order income for express shipment $E_t$ released at time~$t$.
-Any remaining processing capacity is used to process further orders or remains unused in case the system runs idle.
+The dynamics of the order backlog $(X^h_t, X^\Sigma_t)$ at time $t$ depends on the age $\tau = t\Mod T$ of the operating cycle.
+Specifically, the customer demand $D_t$ arriving at time $t$ divides into the express shipment orders $E_t$ and regular shipment orders $N_t$ as specified in (\ref{eq:expressOrdersDistribution})-(\ref{eq:regularOrdersDistribution}).
+Noting that the order fulfillment process of express and regular shipment orders is identical, but the orders differ in their promised shipment date, the processing capacity $K_t$ at time $t$ gives strict priority to high-urgency order backlog and express shipment orders.
+Any remaining processing capacity is used to process regular shipment orders or remains unused in case the system runs idle.